Articles and Announcements

-Reacting to the Past is an active learning pedagogy of role-playing games designed for higher education.
+Reacting to the Past is an active-learning pedagogy of complex role-playing games.
 Reacting promotes engagement with big ideas, and improves critical, practical, intellectual, and academic skills.

 HOW DOES REACTING WORK?